jinghuazhao/Caprion/README.md

 ## Programs[^directory]

-Earlier work was done in a named sequence.
+Work was done in a named sequence.

 ```
 1_pca_projection.sh